nicklasb/Peripheral/README.md

 probably make it easier to move back into PlatformIO again at some point.

 ## Hardware
+Currently I use the ESP32 Devkit V4, but it worked on the Lora32 before.

+- ESP32 Devkit V4
+    - Just the board.
 - TTGO LoRa32 module (CH9102)
     - Bluetooth Low Energy (BLE)
     - ESP32 WROVER